Connecting in Our Community

 Death Over Donuts at Augusta County Library

-Death Over Donuts is an afternoon of community, curiosity, and sugar-dusted conversation about life’s final chapter.
+We’re not going to sugar coat it—talking about death can be hard.
+But at Death Over Donuts, we make space for honest conversation.
+Join us for an afternoon of community, connection, and curiosity about life’s final chapter.
 Forget lectures; this is a round-table chat.
 In small groups, you’ll explore thought-provoking questions hand-picked by our Hospice of the Piedmont Death Doulas, swapping stories and insights in a space that feels as warm as a fresh cup of coffee.

 Date: Wednesday, June 11